brentgroves/repsys/research/m_z/virtualization/networking/netplan/create_bridges_with_netplan.md

 # **[How to Bridge Two Network Interfaces in Linux Using Netplan](https://www.tecmint.com/netplan-bridge-network-interfaces/)**

 ## **[50-cloud-init](https://ubuntuforums.org/showthread.php?t=2492108)**

 ## Brent's summary

-I updated /etc/netplan/50-cloud-init.yaml at it's changes persisted on reboot but if I start having network problems this is the first place I will check
+I updated /etc/netplan/50-cloud-init.yaml at it's changes persisted on reboot but if I start having network problems this is the first place I will check.
+I also only tested this on ubuntu 24.04.

+## netplan

 Netplan is a utility for easily configuring networking on a Linux system, typically used in Ubuntu.
 It allows users to configure network interfaces through a simple YAML file.